Does your jaw pop constantly? Are you routinely waking up in the morning with a headache?

 “TMJ” has become the catch-all term used to describe a range of symptoms that are the result of a bite disorder, or Temporomandibular Joint Disorder (TMD).
 The variety of causes, wide-ranging symptoms, and complexity of the masticatory system can make diagnosis and treatment of TMJ challenges.
-Our staff works with patients who suffer from the common signs of a bite disorder on an individual basis.
-They identify and address underlying dental problems, and possible structural concerns related to jaw joints.
+Dr. Patel works with patients who suffer from the common signs of a bite disorder on an individual basis.
+He will identify and address underlying dental problems, and possible structural concerns related to jaw joints.
 Get relief from jaw pain discomfort with personalized dental care for a healthier and more comfortable smile.

 Common Symptoms of TMJ